 - Earn a minimum of 24 Honors credits (a minimum of 6 Honors credits per semester) as part of the total WCC Liberal Arts curriculum requirements

-All candidates applying to the Honors College must submit the application for admission to Westchester Community College and the 2017 Honors College Application with supporting documents.
+All candidates applying to the Honors College must submit the application for admission to Westchester Community College as well as the Honors College Application with supporting documents.

 “Rolling admission” is available until the deadline stated or all seats are filled.

 Since rolling admission is based upon seat availability, application acceptance may close without notice.

 For this reason, applicants are encouraged to apply as early in the application cycle as possible.

 Classes will begin on September 4, 2018.